跳至主要內容

 This rule prevents "impossible" coercions like:

-const x = "hello" as number
+= 'hello' as number

 Sometimes this rule can be too conservative and will disallow more complex coercions that might be valid.

-If this happens, you can use two assertions, first to any
+If this happens, you can use two assertions, first to any (or unknown, which we'll introduce later), then to the desired type:

-const a = expr as any as T
+as any as

 Literal Types